djhmateer/djhmateer.github.io/_posts/2021-01-27-msi graphics card and philips BDM4037U monitor.md

 <!-- [![alt text](/assets/2020-10-12/db.jpg "Db from Caspar Camille Rubin on Unsplash")](https://unsplash.com/@casparrubin) -->

 Having a great development machine setup is important.
-I've been struggling with my graphics card and monitor setup to get it running at optimal capacity for many year, and frankly gave up.
+I've been struggling with my graphics card and monitor setup to get it running at optimal capacity for many years, and frankly gave up.

 Here is the story of me somewhat fixing it

-And not wanting to touch it now.
+And not wanting to touch the setup

 Having a great dispaly is so nice!